 Venice isn’t just a place to visit.
 It’s a place to experience.
 A place where art is all around.
 Where boutiques and restaurants are owned by locals.
 And where “normal” does not apply.
 Sure, it may not be for everyone, but we love it.
 Since 1975, Hotel Erwin has been a proud ambassador to the Venice way of life, and there’s nothing our staff loves more than sharing our favorite things about Venice with our guests.

-Explore a totally different side of Venice.
 Situated between the gritty Venice Boardwalk and the high-end Abbot Kinney, the Venice Canals are unlike anything you’ll find in SoCal.
 Lined with stunning multi-million-dollar homes, the canals provide a relaxing and idyllic counterpoint to the vibrant eccentricity of the rest of Venice.

-You know you’ve made it when Hollywood makes a movie about you.
 Known as the birthplace of American skate culture, the film “Lords of Dogtown” is based on the rise of skateboarding in Venice during the 1970s.
 Today, the 16,000 square foot Venice Skatepark attracts large crowds clamoring to see some of the world's best skaters do their thing.

 We get it.
 You’re here for the food.
 Skip the chains and the big names and try some of our favorite local spots.
 These are the places you’re gonna want to get your grub on.